strimzi/proposals/084-templating-host-and-advertisedHost-fields.md

   The brokers might now have different numbers and might include gaps.
   The controller nodes share the same node ID space, but their hostnames do not need to be configured.
   All of these easily lead to confusion of how should this configuration look like.
-* When adding new brokers, user needs to make sure the `host` or `advertisedHost` fields will be added for the new brokers before scaling the cluster up.
+* When adding new brokers, users need to make sure the `host` or `advertisedHost` fields will be added for the new brokers before scaling the cluster up.

 But in most cases, the (advertised) hostnames often follow the same pattern.
 In the example above, you can see that the Ingress based listener uses the hostname pattern `my-cluster-kafka-<NODE-ID>.myingress.com`.